rbrown146/Gov_Election_Analytics/index.md

 ![](./narratives/studied_counties.png)

 Before analyzing the shift in vote share in each type of county, it helps to look at the overall vote share from both 2016 and 2020.
-I agglomerate voteshare for each county type and plot results below.
+I average the voteshare for each county type and plot results below.

 ![](./narratives/2pv_2016.png)